zenml-io/zenml/examples/seldon_custom_pytorch_deployment/README.md

   ingests and processes input data, trains a model and then (re)deploys the prediction server that serves the model if it meets some evaluation criteria
-  * User defined class that Inherit from ZenMLCustomModel which implement load and predict functions. (extra functions could be added to the class)
+  * User defined class that inherits from ZenMLCustomModel which implements load and predict functions. (extra functions could be added to the class)

 You can control which pipeline to run by passing the `--deploy` and/or the `--predict` flag to the `run.py` launcher.

-When running the deployment pipeline, ZenML wrap everything in the working directory in a docker image with needed requirments, and push it to the active container regitry.
-ZenML's Seldon Core integration then is used to prepare seldon deployment definition with the custom docker image created for this pipeline and the trained model from the Artifact Store where it is automatically saved as an artifact by the training step (secrets to access artifact store and container registry can be supplied as command line arguments).
+When running the deployment pipeline, ZenML wraps everything within the working directory in a docker image with needed requirements, and pushes it to the active container regitry.
+ZenML's Seldon Core integration then is used to prepare a Seldon deployment definition with the custom docker image, which was created for this pipeline, and the trained model.
+The trained model is loaded from the Artifact Store where it is automatically saved as an artifact by the training step.
 A Seldon Core deployment server is launched to serve the latest model version if its accuracy is above a configured threshold (also customizable through a command line argument).

 The Seldon Core deployment server is provisioned remotely as a Kubernetes